mchialva/PhDToolbox2024/docs/Exercises/Tree-of-life/README.md

 # Task 3 - Summarize data

-- Which is the mean wikipedia mean month page wiews and total WoS citations of the different kingdoms?
+- Which is the mean wikipedia mean month page wiews and total WoS citations (*Total_wos* column) of the different kingdoms?

 - Which are the most cited species for each group?